phil·o·math

 Every session is recorded for members.
 Live attendance makes it better, but the Studio is designed for people with jobs.

-One live session per week during the instruction month, plus whatever time you put into your own project during the build period.
+One session per week during the instruction month, plus whatever time you put into your own project during the build period.

 Yes.
 Members on the 6-Month or Annual plan who complete the project period earn a certificate of completion.